SimpliAj/KeyForge/README.md

 - **2FA:** Supports TOTP codes for enhanced security.
 - **Secure Deletion:** Overwrites files with random data before deletion.

-## To-Do
+## 📌 To-Do

-1. Browser Extension: Integrate with Chrome/Firefox for autofill.
+[] Browser Extension: Integrate with Chrome/Firefox for autofill.
-2. UI Upgrade: Modernize Tkinter or port to a web framework.
+[] UI Upgrade: Modernize Tkinter or port to a web framework.
-3. Enhanced Notes: Add rich text formatting (e.g., colors, lists).
+[] Enhanced Notes: Add rich text formatting (e.g., colors, lists).

-## ISSUES:
+## ⚠️ BUGS & ISSUES:
-[x] When compiled, the executable does not create the hidden files (the program file on macos) the unix file creates the hidden files
+✅ Hidden file creation bug on macOS .app builds fixed—files now correctly appear in the same directory as the executable.

-### Key Updates
+## 🔄 Key Updates
 - **Encryption**: Changed from "Fernet encryption" to "PBKDF2 and AES-GCM" to reflect the new method.
 - **File Structure**: Removed `.encryption_key.key` since it’s no longer used.
 - **Security Features**: Updated encryption description to emphasize master password dependency and removed static key references.
 - **Settings**: Clarified that resetting the master password re-encrypts data.
 - **Themes**: Removed "toggle themes" from Settings since it’s not implemented yet (only dark theme exists).

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
+We welcome contributions!
+To get involved:

+1. Fork this repository.
-- Submit pull requests for fixes or features.
+2. Submit pull requests with bug fixes or new features.
-- Report bugs, suggest enhancements, or raise security issues via GitHub Issues.
+3. Report issues or suggest improvements via Issues.

+## 📜 License
+KeyForge is released under the MIT License.
+Feel free to use, modify, and distribute it as you see fit!